yttrian/wormdle/README.md

 for because it's not just static files.
 But of course you're joking, and would've been fine using JavaScript and just wanted to see if you could make a virtual keyboard with CSS alone.
 (Sorry real keyboard users.)

-Also, you just happen to be a fan of Destiny lore, and want to prove yourself after The Event that left you traumatized and with permanent trust issues.
+Also, you just happen to be a fan of Destiny lore ~~and want to prove yourself after The Event that left you traumatized and with permanent trust issues~~.

 ## How did you make the word list?